 “Turn, my beloved, and be like a gazelle.” – Gujarat gazelle (Gazella christii) in morning light, Rajasthan, India (top), and southern gerenuk (Litocranius walleri), Samburu National Park, Kenya.
 (Photos copyright © by Kaj Halberg)

 “Of birds there were many varieties, and of flowers there was a great profusion, the most beautiful of which was the white butterfly orchid.
 These orchids hang down in showers and veil the branch or the trunk of the tree, to which their roots are attached.
 One of the most artistic nests I have ever seen was that of a Himalayan black bear, made in a tree, on which orchids were growing.”

 – Jim Corbett (1875-1955), British author, hunter, and conservationist, in his book The Temple Tiger, And More Man-eaters of Kumaon, 1954

-“These orchids hang down in showers…” – The orchid, which Corbett is talking about, is shining coelogyne (Coelogyne nitida), here photographed in the Modi Khola Valley, Annapurna, central Nepal (both).
+“These orchids hang down in showers…” – Corbett refers to the shining coelogyne (Coelogyne nitida), here photographed in the Modi Khola Valley, Annapurna, central Nepal, where it is very common.
 (Photos copyright © by Kaj Halberg)

 The woods are lovely,